-This section of the Literacy Teaching Toolkit is focussed on Reading Instruction.
-You will find information about Teaching Practices (Shared Reading, Guided Reading), the Literacy Focus (phonics, vocabulary, comprehension), and In-Practice Examples which reflect lessons that make connections between a practice and a literacy focus.
+This section of the Literacy Teaching Toolkit is focussed on reading instruction.
+You'll find information about Teaching Practices, the Literacy focus for Reading and Viewing , and In-practice examples which reflect lessons that make connections between a practice and a literacy focus.

 Effective reading instruction: